 Canon M lenses are a bit pricey.
 And to be honest the range isn’t that great yet.
 I don’t know how committed they’ll be to producing lenses in this range now that they’ve introduced the R mirrorless system too.
 So it’s a good job that I have the EF-EOS M Mount Adapter so that my EF and EF-S lenses can be used on my M50.

 The Sigma 17-50mm is a chunky lens and when paired with the M50 using the mount adapter you are creating a weighty setup.
 But this doesn’t bother me in the slightest.
 I prefer the weight if I am honest.
+This can inspire a purchase of a better, more robust camera bag with room to protect and carry your lenses.
+If you opt for a larger size, you could even use it for Singular Sound cable storage – ensuring you’re never left high and dry even if you begin amateur filmmaking!

 The best camera